Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Futótűzként terjedt el a hír.
 * Egyébként

-*Alex: Ne egyél annyi egésztelen kaját!* - (Don't eat so much junk food!)
+*Alex: Ne egyél annyi egészségtelen kaját!* - (Don't eat so much junk food!)

 *Barnabás: Mi..?* - (What..?)

-*Alex: Mindennap az ugyanaz.
-Nem orvosként mondom, hanem barátodként.
-Leginkább gondolj rá.* - (Everyday it's the same.
+*Alex: Mindig ezt csinálod.
+Nem orvosként mondom, hanem a barátodként.
+Legalább gondolj rá.* - (You always do this.
 I'm not saying this as a doctor, but as your friend.
 Think about it at least.)

 ### Instrumental `-val,-vel`